Ready to learn more?

 Madison College's IT-Network Specialist program prepares you to test for:

 - Cisco CCNA (Cisco Certified Networking Associate)

 Students in MATC's IT-Network Specialist program can attend full or part time.

-IT-Network Specialist classes may be offered at these Madison College campuses:
+IT-Network Specialist classes are offered at our Madison Truax campus.

 ** note that if starting in Spring term, it may take 5 semesters to complete program.
 Courses core to the IT-Network Specialist program will only be offered during the daytime for students accepted in the Spring term.

 Madison College's IT-Network Specialist graduates are ready for a range of professional entry-level positions in the field of Network Specialist including:

 - Network Professional